 Research highlight: Diabetes community exercise programme (DCEP)

 The Diabetes Community Exercise Programme (DCEP) is an inter-professional, coordinated, patient-centred, whānau-supported package of care specifically developed to target Māori and Pacific people and those living in low socioeconomic areas.
 This RCT trial is funded by a Health Research Council project grant.
-Check out our dedicated website and video telling you all about the research!

 Current research projects